abambi-abambi/DevOps_Docker-Compose_Docker_Inception/README.md

 Inception

 Read the subject_en.pdf and the checklist.pdf.
-They describe all about the project.
+They describe all the project.

 But briefly: